Food and Drink

 Is it normal to have a pain in my stomach?

-Yes, this is from the air used during the procedure; it will give you a bloated feeling and can last several hours.
+Yes, this is from the air used during the procedure, it will give you a bloated feeling and can last several hours.

-For patients who have had a gastroscopy - I have a sore throat from swallowing the tube, when will it feel better?
+I have a sore throat from swallowing the tube, when will it feel better?

 Your throat will feel better as soon as you can drink, however the soreness can last a day or two.